jrburke/htemplate/README.md

 Function.
 Optional.
 Once the HTML string has been constructed from the renderFn but before it is used for the innerHTML call, the verifyFn can verify or change the text result.

-This is useful for doing tasks like confirming all the custom elements used in the HTML string have already been loaded.
+This is useful for tasks like confirming all the custom elements used in the HTML string have already been loaded.
 This logic could be unique the loading situation of the app.

-The function is called with the `this` value the same as the `this` used for renderFn, and one parameter, `tagResult`, which has the following properties:
+The function is called with the `this` value the same as the `this` used for renderFn, and one parameter is passed to the function, `tagResult`, which has the following properties:

 * text: the HTML string generated from renderFn.
 * propId: A unique ID used to bind the props property sets later, if property sets were used in the template.
-Only useful if manually calling `htemplate.applyProps()`, can be ignored for the usual `htemplate()` usage.
+Only useful if manually calling `htemplate.applyProps()`.
+Part of the [property setting](#property-setting) functionality, can be ignored for the usual `htemplate()` usage.
 * props: An object that holds the property sets to do.
-Only useful if manually calling `htemplate.applyProps()`, can be ignored for the usual `htemplate()` usage.
+Only useful if manually calling `htemplate.applyProps()`.
+Part of the [property setting](#property-setting) functionality, can be ignored for the usual `htemplate()` usage.

 #### toStringAll

 Boolean.
 Optional.
-If set to true, this will force all non-string values that are a result of expression interpolation to just be toString()'d into the resulting HTML string, instead of treating them as [property sets](#property-setting) to do to the elements in the HTML.
+If set to true, this will force all non-string values that are a result of expression interpolation to just be toString()'d into the resulting HTML string, instead of treating them as [property sets](#property-setting) on elements in the HTML.

 In summary, it turns off the [property setting](#property-setting) capability.